 What do Drive Teams do?

 - Drive Teams have been established to drive forward school improvement within the Trust’s academies.
-The group will consist of parent, community, pupil and staff advisors.
+The group will consist of parent, community, staff advisors and some cases pupils.

 - Parent and community advisors within this group will spend time in schools looking at some aspects of the school which have been identified through the RIG as requiring intervention and improvement.
-The group therefore takes its lead from the RIG.
-The parent and community advisors will report back to the ARC group, via the RIG, using a set reporting template.
+The group, therefore takes its lead from the RIG.
+The parent and community advisors will report back to ARC group, using a set reporting template.

 - It is not the remit of the parent and community advisors to report on the quality of teaching within the school.